 I also knew about holding onto property during a previous real estate bubble in Hawaii and watching as my holdings doubled in value in 5 years and then gave up that doubling in value over the next 10 years.
 What goes up, does definitely come down especially if it has gone up significantly more than the long term average.

 Yeah, I was lucky.
-I suddenly, after holding property for 20 years, decided to sell when my broker told me I could get triple what I bought them for.
+I suddenly, after holding property for 20 years and watching the trends, decided to sell when my broker told me I could get triple what I bought them for.
 Within two weeks after selling my properties, my broker told me that now no one was showing up to even view the properties he still had to sell.
 The rest is history as the real estate market imploded and we went into what is now called the Great Recession.

 My luck or Charlie’s golden touch most probably comes from something simply known as experience.
 If we live through enough and actually pay attention to things as we live through them, then we learn much that we can apply in the future.